jtgrasse/Predicting_MSW/README.md

 # Independent Variable Data

 The data used to train and test the composition prediction model is included in this repository as a ZIP folder.
-This folder contains two files: "Compiled_Predictors.csv" includes the all the independent variables, and "Prediction_Data_Descriptors.csv" provides detailed information on what the column names represet.
+This folder contains two files: "Compiled_Predictors.csv" includes the all the independent variable data, and "Prediction_Data_Descriptors.csv" provides more detailed information on what the column names represet.
 This data was compiled from three sources: Bureau of Economic Analysis (BEA),  U.S. Census Bureau, and National Cancer Institute (NCI).

-1. YEAR and FIPS - Identifiers for when and where the data applies
+1. YEAR and FIPS - Identifiers for when and where the data applies.
-2. BEA Data (Columns 3-86) - This covers a variety of economic data collected from GDP by industry to private income.
+2. BEA Data (Columns 3-86) - This covers a variety of economic data collected by the BEA, ranging from GDP to personal income.
-3. U.S. Census Bureau Data (Column 87)
+3. U.S. Census Bureau Data (Column 87) - The "Area" represents the land and water area defined by the FIPS code.
+Note: this measure was taken in 2000 and was applied to all years.
-4. NCI Data (Columns 88-106) - This data breaks down the population into age groups
+4. NCI Data (Columns 88-106) - This estimated data breaks down the population into 19 age groups for each year and each FIPS.

+The BEA data was retrieved in 2024 from the interactive tables hosted on the BEA website: https://www.bea.gov/itable/.
+The U.S. Census Bureau data was retrieved in 2024 from the TIGERweb application: https://tigerweb.geo.census.gov/tigerwebmain/TIGERweb_main.html.
+The NCI data was retrieved from the SEER county population data posted in 2022: https://seer.cancer.gov/popdata/